Margarita Robles: Return to politics

 Robles requested a leave of absence from the judiciary, but on 19 May the CGPJ voted 4 to 3 that a leave of absence to occupy a political position implies the renunciation of the position as Supreme Court Justice.

 She positioned with Sánchez in the ensuing leadership crisis that affected the PSOE following the elections.
 During the investiture vote of Mariano Rajoy, she was one of the 15 socialist MP's that did not abstain, thus rejecting her party's line.
 At the 39th Socialist Congress she supported Pedro Sánchez's candidacy to Secretary-General of the party (despite not being able to vote herself as she was not a card carrying member).
 After Sánchez had won the congress, Robles was appointed spokesperson of the Socialist Parliamentary Group, replacing José Luis Ábalos.

 In June 2018, following the successful vote of no confidence against Mariano Rajoy, Robles was appointed Minister of Defence by the new Prime Minister Pedro Sánchez.

 Robles with the U.S. Defense Secretary, Mark Esper, during the Defense Ministerial meeting in 2020.

 Defence Minister

 With the appointment of Pedro Sánchez as Prime Minister of Spain, Robles was appointed by Sánchez a week later to assume the office of Minister of Defence thus vanishing the speculation that Robles could take over a "superministry" of Interior and Justice (as happened between 1994 and 1996 with minister Juan Alberto Belloch).

-At the beginning of her term as Defence Minister, Robles had to face some controversies like the prohibition to use tattoos in visible places that mainly affected women (because of the use of the skirt in the female military uniform), the publication of a manifesto by retired military officials in support of dictator Franco and more controversies around the S-80 class submarine.
+At the beginning of her term as Defence Minister, Robles had to face some controversies like the prohibition to use tattoos in visible places that mainly affected women (because of the use of the skirt in the female military uniform), the publication of a manifesto by retired military officials in support of dictator Francisco Franco and more controversies around the S-80 class submarine.

 In May 2024, she said that what was happening in Gaza during the Gaza war is "a real genocide".
 Her comments were criticized by the Israeli embassy in Spain.